-D.a.1: The percentage of PCSPs conducted for waiver participants that address their assessed health and welfare needs through the provision of waiver services or other means.
-N = Waiver participants' PCSPs that address all assessed health and welfare needs through the provision of waiver services or other means.
-D = Total number of waiver PCSPs.
+D.a.1: # & % of waiver participants' PCSPs that address waiver participants' assessed health and welfare needs through the provision of waiver services or other means.
+N = # of waiver participants' PCSPs that address waiver participants' assessed health and welfare needs through the provision of waiver services or other means.
+D = All waiver participants' PCSPs.